 PSYC370Abnormal Psychology with LabStudy of pathological behavior patterns and symptoms with focus upon the origin, nature, and methods of treatment of abnormal behavior.
 Prerequisite: PSYC-101

 PSYC390Experimental Methods W/LabLaboratory course emphasizing problems of experimental design and data collection, application of statistical techniques, and reporting of experimental findings in different content areas of psychology (e.g., social psychology, developmental psychology, learning, cognition, and biopsychology).
-Prerequisite: PSYC-101 and Statistics.
+Prerequisite: PSYC-101 and One of the following: MATH-105 MATH-260 MATH-261 ECON-160 or ANSO-212.
 Junior Psychology Majors only.

 PSYC410Theories of PersonalitySurvey of contemporary theories of personality and related research.
 Prerequisite: PSYC-101 and Junior or Senior Standing or Instructor Permission

 PSYC/COMP415Computational NeuroscienceStudy of mathematical models, computational algorithms, and simulation methods that contribute to our understanding of neural mechanisms.
 Brief introduction to neurobiological concepts and mathematical techniques.
 Both normal and pathological behaviors will be analyzed by using neural models.Prerequisite: PSYC-101 and MATH-113 All course prerequisites must be met with a minimum grade of C-